NathanWigen/Weather-Today/README.md

 #### MVP

-- Use Weather API to retrieve data.
+- Use Weather API to retrieve data and append data to DOM.
 - Show API Data on the webpage from users input location.
-- Clear old Weather date.
+- Clear old Weather data.

 #### PostMVP